STUDENT EXPERIENCE FAQs

 - IT Help Desk support and services

 In general, post-baccalaureate students are eligible to enroll in up to two units of day division undergraduate courses, on a space-available basis, at the evening tuition rate.
 (Day program nursing courses are day rate) Post-baccalaureate students who have been accepted into the teacher certification program are eligible to enroll in up to four units of day division courses at the evening tuition rate.
-Students seeking an additional baccalaureate degree will be permitted to take course during the day, at the Graduate and Adult Studies rate.
+Students seeking an additional baccalaureate degree will be permitted to take course during the day, at the Graduate and Continuing Studies rate.

 Can I change my schedule after I have registered?